YottaDB/YDBDoc/ProgGuide/internatn.rst

 Normally, YottaDB orders data with numeric values first, followed by strings sequenced by ASCII values.
 To use an alternative collating sequence the following items must be provided at YottaDB process intialization.

 * A shared library containing the routines for each alternative collation sequence
-* An environment variable of the form gtm_collate_n, specifying the shared library containing the routines for alternative collation sequence n.
+* An environment variable of the form ydb_collate_n, specifying the shared library containing the routines for alternative collation sequence n.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Creating the Shared Library Holding the Alternative Sequencing Routines